Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Authorship and Date

 The authorship of the Yoga Sutras is attributed to Patanjali, although it is important to note that the name “Patanjali” may represent a collective authorship rather than an individual.
-The text itself does not provide much information about the author, leading to various interpretations and speculations.
+The text itself does not provide much information about the author, leading to various and speculations.

 As for the date of the Yoga Sutras, scholars have proposed different theories based on linguistic analysis and historical context.
 Some suggest that the text was composed around the 2nd century BCE, while others argue for a later date in the 5th century CE.
 Despite the uncertainty surrounding the authorship and date, the teachings of the Yoga Sutras have endured and continue to be relevant in contemporary times.